skytreader/vague-rants/docs/0-getting-started.markdown

 ## Why Ansible?

 Ansible tasks and playbooks are, basically, shell scripts for setting up machines.
-They are, however more structured than your usual shell script.
+They are, however more structured than your usual shell script and pack features that make it ideal for cluster management.

 ### Advantages